avatao/blog.avatao.com/_pages/digital_marketing_manager.md

 ### Qualifications and experience

 - 3 years of marketing experience in a digital B2B role on the client side, ideally in software development, or at a digital agency.
-- Full working proficiency of the English language
+- Full working proficiency of English language
 - Ability to create, manage and execute marketing strategies across multiple touchpoints
 - Proven ownership, leadership skills
 - Have an overall understanding of digital marketing and able to outsource
-- Familiar with digital marketing tools
+- Familiar with digital marketing tools (Google, Facebook, mailchimp, Buffer, etc)
+- Managing external resources through online productivity tools

 ### Personality